PattyFlowers/PattyFlowers.github.io/docs/_drafts/2022-08-25-using-the-command-line-intermediate.markdown

 This will create a "permanent" environmental variable.
 Now if you open a new terminal window and access the profile file, this variable should still be there.

+And this is it!
+Now you know some more advanced commands to work with.
+Until next time, have a happy day and happy coding!